WebSocket API

 }

-A data message is sent each time metric values update:
+Sent each time metric values update.

 "event": "data",